Nzioka6350/AirBnB_clone_v3/web_static/README.md

-This part of the AriBnB clone is the web static part where we will create HTML and CSS styling
+## Static website

+This folder contains the static website built for the project.
+It is done in `CSS` and `HTML`.
+It doubles as an introduction to those languages.
+For all the questions, we were given a screenshot and some specific parameters, and we had to match the screenshot.